A Chekanov-Eliashberg algebra for Legendrian graphs: A DGA for Legendrian tangles

-Conversely, when we have a regular admissible disk in the tangle replacement $\sL\#_{\phi_\sfv}\sT$ we decompose the disks in $\sL$ and $\sT$ as follows.
+Conversely, when we have a regular admissible disk in the tangle replacement $\sL\tangleReplacementLag\sT$ we decompose the disks in $\sL$ and $\sT$ as follows.
 We shall omit the proof, since it is the reverse procedure to that of Lemma~\ref{lem:disk_gluing_tangle}.

-\begin{lemma} Let $f:(\Pi,\partial\Pi,\vPi)\to(\R^2,\sL\#_{\phi_\sfv}\sT,\sS_{\sL\#_{\phi_\sfv}\sT})$ be a regular admissible disk.
-The map $f$ can be decomposed along the properly embedded arcs $f^{-1}(\sS_\sfv)$, where $\sS_\sfv$ is the circle in $\R^2_{xy}$ which is used in Lemma \ref{lem:tangle_Lagrangian_projection}.
-Then a connected component of the decomposition canonically induces a regular admissible disk for $\sL$ and an admissible disk for $\sT$ hitting the vertex at infinity when the component has nontrivial image in $\R^2\setminus \sU_\sfv$ and $\sU_\sfv$, respectively. \end{lemma}
+\begin{lemma} Let $f:(\Pi,\partial\Pi,\vPi)\to(\RR^2,\sL\tangleReplacementLag\sT,\sS_{\sL\tangleReplacementLag\sT})$ be a regular admissible disk.
+The map $f$ can be decomposed along the properly embedded arcs $f^{-1}(\sS_\sfv)$, where $\sS_\sfv$ is the circle in $\RR^2_{xy}$ which is used in Lemma~\ref{lem:tangle_Lagrangian_projection}.
+Then a connected component of the decomposition canonically induces a regular admissible disk for $\sL$ and an admissible disk for $\sT$ hitting the vertex at infinity when the component has nontrivial image in $\RR^2\setminus \sU_\sfv$ and $\sU_\sfv$, respectively. \end{lemma}

-Now we are ready to state our van Kampen type theorem for DGAs: \begin{theorem} Let $\cL$ be a Legendrian graph(or tangle) with potential having a $m$-valent vertex $v$, $\cT$ be a Legendrian $m$-tangle with potential, and $\cL\amalg_{\Phi_v}\cT$ be a tangle replacement with respect to $\Phi_v$.
+Now we are ready to state our van Kampen type theorem for DGAs: \begin{theorem} Let $((\cL,v),\cT)$ be a pair as before and $\cL\tangleReplacement\cT$ be its tangle replacement.
 Then we have the following commutative diagram of DGAs:

 Here ${\bw}_v$ is defined by evaluating $\sfv_{i,\ell}$ with $\bp_\infty(\sfv_{i,\ell})$. \end{theorem}

 \begin{proof} Let us first show that $\bw_v$ is a DGA map.
 By its construction, it is a degree preserving algebra map.
 Since $\bp_\infty$ is a DGA map, we have